 44. Thundercloud Plums

-Thundercloud plums are a species of plum that is native to the mountainous regions of Central and South America.
-They are highly sought-after for their succulent flavor, numerous health benefits, and beautiful, deep purple hue.
+Thundercloud plums, native to the mountainous regions of Central and South America, are highly sought-after for their succulent flavor, numerous health benefits, and striking deep purple hue.
+These plums have a sweet and juicy taste with a slight tartness that is truly unique.

 45. Underwood Plums